dbierer/php-class-notes/php-sec-jan-2018.md

 * http://localhost:8888/#/3/15: execute([(int) $_REQUEST['topic']) missing "]"
 * http://localhost:8888/#/3/31: Even if the attack is from a botnet, an excessive number of failed login attempts warns you of a potential brute force attack
 * http://localhost:8888/#/3/92: distruction
+* http://localhost:8888/#/4/9: create_function() deprecated in PHP 7.2
+* http://localhost:8888/#/4/14: allow_url_include (no "s")
+* http://localhost:8888/#/3/???: remote command injection: lots of strange quotes instead of straight quotes
+* CSRF LAB:
+  * Check to see why attack is not working!
+  * The solution has extra ) on line 74

 ## Suggestions
 * Create a Docker config for course VMs